 Jinxed: similar to the unlucky quirk, jinxed alters die rolls for the worse.
 However, the die rolls so affected are not those of the jinxed character, but those of his or her compatriots!
 Once per hour, one die roll made by the allies of a jinxed character will be altered for the worse, as if the character rolling it was afflicted by the luck power's bad luck.
 The person so chosen is random each time it happens.

-Poverty: perhaps the character is saddled with crushing debt they can't get ahead of, or maybe he or she is an ex-convict who can't get a decent job to save their life.
-Maybe an economic downturn has taken everything the character values from them.
+Poverty: perhaps the character is saddled with crushing debt they can't get ahead of, maybe he or she is an ex-convict who can't get a decent job to save their life, or possibly an economic downturn has taken everything the character values from them.
 Either way, those stricken with poverty have a Lifestyle rank value of 4 or less, and can't seem to improve their lot no matter how hard they try.

 Repugnant Personality: this character grates on the nerves, no matter how hard you try to tolerate them.
-They are possibly gruff, boisterous, opinionated, arrogant, or some combination of the above.
-A character may have multiple levels of repugnant personality, giving them an effective -2 RS to their Repute trait for each, and temporarily bottling up one's annoying characteristics requires a Willpower ACT at a like penalty.
+They are possibly gruff, boisterous, opinionated, arrogant, or some combination of these.
+A character may have multiple levels of repugnant personality, giving them an effective -2 RS to their Repute trait for each, and temporarily bottling up one's annoying characteristics requires a Willpower ACTION at a like penalty.

 Snob: snobs tend to look down on everyone save for their special little clique.
 A snob receives a +2 RS Repute adjustment from others within their social group, but a -2 RS adjustment to those they look down upon.
 Snobs tend to be on particularly bad terms with nerds and loners, the former of which may not understand why they're the subject of scorn, and the latter of which are reminded why they hate others so much.

 Social Dependent: the opposite of the loner, a social dependent is only comfortable around large groups of people, for they rely upon others to make up their minds for them.
-A social dependent is paralyzed with indecision if all alone, requiring a Willpower ACT roll at a -2 RS for every level of this quirk taken in order to do something other than waffling about indecisively.
+A social dependent is paralyzed with indecision if all alone, requiring a Willpower ACTION roll at a -2 RS for every level of this quirk taken to accomplish anything other than waffling about indecisively.

 Unattractive: whether we're talking about one's physical appearance or some other ephemeral quality, there's something about the character that puts people off.
 Individuals who would otherwise find the character aesthetically pleasing (or at least neutral in their eyes) find the unattractive character unpleasant, and react to him or her at a -2 RS for each level of this quirk taken.